theNaLee/About-NaLee/README.md

 My favorite color is orange!
 I love jellyfishes and birds (as long as they are not pigeons).
 I love to read, write, and play video games!

-Feel free to check out my portfolio of all the project and codes I have worked on!
+Feel free to check out my portfolio of all the projects and codes I have worked on!

 You can contact me by emailing: Naleechang@gmail.com
 <!---